plasmapotential/HEAT/README.md

 1) Photon tracing, ie radiated power using CHERAB
 2) 3D plasmas using M3DC1

-A HEAT paper has been published by the journal Fusion Science and Technology under open access and can be found here: https://doi.org/10.1080/15361055.2021.1951532
+To cite HEAT, you can use a paper published by the journal Fusion Science and Technology under open access.
+The paper can be found here: https://doi.org/10.1080/15361055.2021.1951532

 For users who want to run HEAT, there are two options:
  - An appImage for running with a single executable on Linux